 - Does this tool/library solve my problem well?

 - What is the Licensing model?
 Is it Open Source?
 If so, is it MIT/Apache/BSD/GPL

 - Does it have community support or backed by a Foundation/Enterprise?
 When was the last commit?
 How many contributors?
 Does it have a clear path to becoming contributors?

 - How many people use it in production?
 What are their experiences?
 At what scale are they using it?

-- What does the stats look like?
+- What do the stats look like?
 Stars, Forks, Downloads?

 - Is it bloated?
 Or does it do just one thing well?

 - Does it have a clear roadmap for the future?
 If so, what are the milestones?